-"(b) The governing bodies of two or more contracting 20 21 agencies, as enumerated in subsection (a), or the governing 22 bodies of two or more counties, or the governing bodies of two 23 or more city or county boards of education, may provide, by 24 joint agreement, for the purchase of labor, services, or work, 25 or for the purchase or lease of materials, equipment, 26 supplies, or other personal property for use by their 27 respective agencies.
-The agreement shall be entered into by similar ordinances, in the case of municipalities, or 1 2 resolutions, in the case of other contracting agencies, adopted by each of the participating governing bodies, which 3 shall set forth the categories of labor, services, or work, or 4 5 for the purchase or lease of materials, equipment, supplies, or other personal property to be purchased, the manner of 6 7 advertising for bids and the awarding of contracts, the method of payment by each participating contracting agency, and other 8 9 matters deemed necessary to carry out the purposes of the 10 agreement.
-Each contracting agency's share of expenditures for purchases under any agreement shall be appropriated and paid 11 in the manner set forth in the agreement and in the same 12 13 manner as for other expenses of the contracting agency.
-The contracting agencies entering into a joint agreement, as 14 15 herein permitted, may designate a joint purchasing or bidding agent, and the agent shall comply with this article.
-16 Purchases, contracts, or agreements made pursuant to a joint 17 18 purchasing or bidding agreement shall be subject to all terms and conditions of this article.
-19 written bid specifications, and if bonding is available for the services, equipment, or materials.
+"(b) The governing bodies of two or more contracting agencies, as enumerated in subsection (a), or the governing bodies of two or more counties, or the governing bodies of two or more city or county boards of education, may provide, by joint agreement, for the purchase of labor, services, or work, or for the purchase or lease of materials, equipment, supplies, or other personal property for use by their respective agencies.
+The agreement shall be entered into by similar ordinances, in the case of municipalities, or resolutions, in the case of other contracting agencies, adopted by each of the participating governing bodies, which shall set forth the categories of labor, services, or work, or for the purchase or lease of materials, equipment, supplies, or other personal property to be purchased, the manner of advertising for bids and the awarding of contracts, the method of payment by each participating contracting agency, and other matters deemed necessary to carry out the purposes of the agreement.
+Each contracting agency's share of expenditures for purchases under any agreement shall be appropriated and paid in the manner set forth in the agreement and in the same manner as for other expenses of the contracting agency.
+The contracting agencies entering into a joint agreement, as herein permitted, may designate a joint purchasing or bidding agent, and the agent shall comply with this article.
+Purchases, contracts, or agreements made pursuant to a joint purchasing or bidding agreement shall be subject to all terms and conditions of this article.